ritza-co/Codecov/coverage-reports-in-vscode.md

   run: coverage run ./tests/runtests.py --settings=test_sqlite
 ```

-Upload the coverage report using Codecov’s GitHub Action.
-Add this step to your GitHub Actions workflow:
+Upload the coverage report using Codecov’s GitHub Action by adding a new step to your GitHub Actions workflow:

 ```yaml
 - name: Combine coverage reports